Roblox/creator-docs/content/en-us/education/battle-royale-series/cleanup-and-reset.md

 	if whichPlayer then
 		local character = whichPlayer.Character

 		-- If the player has it currently on their character local weapon = character:FindFirstChild("Weapon")

 		if weapon then
 			weapon:Destroy()
 		end

-    -- If theplayer has the weapon in their backpack local backpackWeapon = whichPlayer.Backpack:FindFirstChild("Weapon")
+		-- If the player has the weapon in their backpack local backpackWeapon = whichPlayer.Backpack:FindFirstChild("Weapon")

 		if backpackWeapon then
 			backpackWeapon:Destroy()
 		end
 	else
 		print("No player to remove weapon")
 	end